RTEMS/rtems-docs/develenv/directory.rst

     based upon whether they are used in the process of building RTEMS and applications, are CPU specific, or are used to assist in updating the RTEMS source tree and applications.
-The support utilities used in the process of building RTEMS are described in `RTEMS Specific Utilities`_.
+The support utilities used in the process of building RTEMS are described in :ref:`RTEMS Specific Utilities`.
     These are the only components of this subtree that will be discussed in this document.

 c/ Directory
 ============